geospatial-grimoire/fcw-to-svg-converter/README.md

 # FCW to SVG Converter

 A simple tool to convert maps from Campaign Cartographer (CC3) into the universal SVG format.
+Maintained by [Your Name] as part of the Geospatial Grimoire organization.

 ## Description

-**FCW to SVG Converter** allows you to easily transform [FCW](https://rpgmaps.profantasy.com/looking-under-the-hood-of-the-fcw-file-format/) binary files created in [Campaign Cartographer (CC3+)](https://www.profantasy.com/products/cc3.asp) into the more universal and widely supported SVG format.
+**FCW to SVG Converter** allows you to easily transform FCW binary files created in [Campaign Cartographer (CC3+)](https://www.profantasy.com/products/cc3.asp) into the more universal and widely supported SVG format.
 This is particularly useful for those who wish to view or edit maps from, for example, the [Forgotten Realms Interactive Atlas (1999)](https://forgottenrealms.fandom.com/wiki/Forgotten_Realms_Interactive_Atlas), in modern vector graphic editors.

 ## Features